 Cellular Responses to DNA Damage Induced by Topoisomerase Poisons

 DNA topoisomerase I is an abundant nuclear enzyme that adjusts the torsional strain on DNA during processes such as replication and transcription.
-This enzyme is also the target for the anticancer drugs irinotecan and topotecan, which are active in a variety of solid tumors, including cancers of the colon, pancreas, lung and ovary.
-Studies in our laboratory are examining factors that potentially affect the ability of these drugs to inhibit topoisomerase I (drug uptake and posttranslational modifications of topoisomerase I) as well as cellular responses to drug-induced trapping of covalent topoisomerase I-DNA complexes.
-Based on our earlier studies showing that inactivation of the ATR/Chk1 pathway sensitizes cells to killing by this class of agents, we are also currently investigating how topoisomerase I poisons activate this DNA damage response pathway.
+This enzyme is also the target of the anticancer drugs irinotecan and topotecan, which are active in a variety of solid tumors, including cancers of the colon, pancreas, lung and ovary.

 Studies in Dr. Kaufmann's lab are designed to improve the effectiveness of these agents.